krerkkiat/microrts-tournament-results-parser/MAINTENANCE.md

 python -m pip install -e ".[dev,typ]" --config-settings editable_mode=compat
 ```

+The `compat` mode is needed, so mypy can function.

 This is because, mypy does not work with the new editable implementation.

 ## Testing